mr-fotev/mr-fotev.github.io/earley/README.md

   // Several possible trees are generated here
 ```

-* If every string in L(G) has finitely many parse trees, you can replace the symbol '_' with 'T' on line 4 to generate all of them.

-    This also is not recommended.
+* The parser can not generate all parse trees

 * Some test grammars